Facebook Pixel

 How is Property Divided in Divorce in Georgia?

-by Sharon Jackson on July 22, 2021 under
+by Sharon Jackson on May 12, 2025 under

 A common issue that needs resolution in divorce cases is property division.
 Laws dictating how property and debts will be divided vary from state to state.
+In Georgia, marital property is divided equitably, and we explain how in this article.
+If you need legal advice for your specific situation, please consult our experienced divorce attorney.

-Is GA a Marital Property State?
+Is Georgia a Marital Property State?

-Georgia is an equitable distribution state, which is different from a community property state, where all marital property is equally divided between the spouses.
+Georgia is an equitable distribution state, which is different from a community property state where all marital property is equally divided between the spouses.

 Property division in a Georgia divorce begins with an inventory of the couple’s assets.
 They’re then classified as either marital or separate property.